huawise/tradingbox/README.md

 # TradingX
-This is a project that provide trading services on opening trading APIs such as CTP, MT4 and etc.
+This is a project that provide trading services on opening trading APIs such as CTP, Esunny, MT4 and etc.